A BRIDGE program is a customised series of workshops that help to achieve a specific set of program objectives.

 - mixing BRIDGE methodology with operational training or other coursesUsing BRIDGE for a specific purpose outside professional development training (e.g. as a conference tool)

-Length of workshops: There are 24 modules on all aspects of election administration, grouped thematically:
+Length of workshops: The version 3 modules are based on all aspects of election administration, grouped thematically:

 - Electoral Architecture

 Each module varies in duration from one day to one week (average being three days).
 The modules contain in-built flexibility – providing a menu of topics and activities to be tailored to suit the audience and time available.

 Intended audience: A broad range of electoral administrators at the middle to senior levels of management can benefit from taking part in BRIDGE.
 The primary target groups of the workshop are:

 - practising election administrators from developing democracies

 - electoral administrators in more established democracies who may need a refresher or a team building exercise in this area

 Pre-requisites for attendance: Ideally participants should have some prior or current experience in the electoral field, or be about to take part in election-related activities if they are electoral stakeholders.